axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/settings/index.rst

    :ref:`language-settings` in :ref:`my-profile` in the Portal User Guide.

 -  For multiple languages, the CMS key ``/AppInfo/SupportedLanguages`` has to exist in your application.
-This CMS entry is located in Portal Style.
+This CMS entry is located in PortalKit.
 It contains a comma separated list of all languages supported by your application.